$20 off ANY course with code MAR23

 In order to gain acceptance into a TEFL certification program, here are the basic requirements you must meet (these might vary slightly from course to course):

-• High level of English proficiency (non-native speakers may be required to present proof of IELTS score)
+Non-native speakers may be required to present proof of IELTS score.

 As you can see, TEFL certification courses have relatively low entry bars.
 Most adults meet the basic standards.
 If you don’t, there are still places you could teach – see more in our post on teaching English abroad without a TEFL certification.